marcel631/Jointmaster/README.md

 ## Installation
 We use file defines.h to decide how to compile.
 You will have to tailor the standard application library to fit the STM32F407VG discovery.
+The license for the SMT32 standard library is personal.
+We cannot provide it here.
 You can hire us to set up a working environment if necessary.

 ## Contributing